zionsg/zn-js-captcha/README.md

 - The difficulty level for solving the generated CAPTCHA is akin to a Level 3:
     + Level 1: Generate random text.
 User sees the shown text and keys in the shown text.
 Machine learning can easily be used to crack this.
-    + Level 2: Generate Math equation using numbers.
-User sees the shown text, solves it and keys in the result.
+    + Level 2: Generate random Math equation using numbers.
+User sees the shown text, solves the equation and keys in the result.
-    + Level 3: Generate Math equation and spell out the numbers in English.
+    + Level 3: Generate random Math equation and spell out the numbers in English.
 User sees the shown text, converts the words back to numbers, solves the equation and keys in the result.

 ## Font
 - The primary font bundled with this project in `assets/Marius1.ttf` is the